fot2023/demo-repo/README.md

 # demo-repo
-this is th edemo repository for software technologies May 2023 course @ Softuni
+this is the demo repository for software technologies May 2023 course @ Softuni